 The Luce Initiative on Asian Studies and the Environment was a two-stage, annual competition open by invitation to American liberal arts colleges and formal associations of liberal arts colleges.
 The competition began with small exploration grants.
 Recipients of exploration grants were eligible to submit proposals for larger implementation grants in a second stage.

 LIASE was intended to challenge undergraduate institutions to create fresh entry points for engagement with Asia within and beyond the walls of the classroom.
 It aimed to bring Asia specialists and non-specialists together to enrich the study of the region, broaden literacy about Asia among new constituencies on college campuses, and inspire ideas for future work and study on pressing issues of the 21st century.

 In the guidelines, “environment” and “sustainable development” were defined broadly to draw participation from a wide range of disciplines.

 Projects and programs supported through LIASE were limited primarily to the regions of East and Southeast Asia.

 Since the first round of grants was approved by our Directors in 2011, a variety of projects and outcomes have emerged from the LIASE initiative.
 We have compiled a directory of websites, with links to our grantees’ institutional pages and featuring faculty and student work, such as publications, blogs, photographs and video clips, related to the study of Asia and the environment.
-Also included are links to individual profiles of core faculty involved with LIASE at each campus.

 The Henry Luce Foundation was pleased to partner with the Associated Colleges of the Midwest (ACM) on a conference to feature work supported through the Luce Initiative on Asian Studies and the Environment and strengthen the LIASE network.
 The conference was designed as a set of working sessions from which grantees across all five rounds of the competition were able to share information and learn from each other's experiences and approaches to LIASE teaching, research and project implementation.